guilhermepioner/dsa-studies/union find/quick-find.md

   public void union(int p, int q)
   {
-    // Save values of the objects before chaning, possibly the whole array
+    // Save values of the objects before changing, possibly, the whole array
-    // Actually the maximum number of changes that can ocurr to the array id[] is N-1 int pid = id[p];
+    // Actually the maximum number of changes that can occur to the array id[] is N-1 int pid = id[p];
     int qid = id[q];